Thanksgiving Annotated Bibliography

 The article is a lesson plan designed for use with high school students.
 It contains a lengthy essay about the Wampanoags, the immigrants (rather than pilgrims), the contact between the two groups, and the immigrants’ harvest celebration held to celebrate a successful harvest.
 The authors offer several classroom discussion topics including: (1) compare the traditional Thanksgiving story to the events described in the essay and (2) were the Wampanoags invited to the harvest celebration?
 The article provides additional insight into the Wampanoags in the past and present and their relationship with the Europeans.

-This is the best resource for understanding more about Native people’s views of Thanksgiving.
+This text is the best resource for understanding more about Native people’s views of Thanksgiving and is published by a respected, authentic Native organization.
 It includes articles addressing the importance and longstanding tradition of giving thanks among Native people, background on the Wampanoag, and conflicts between the Pilgrims and other colonists and the Wampanoags and other Native nations.
 It offers different strategies for teaching about Thanksgiving in order to avoid perpetuating stereotypes and misunderstandings about the traditional “first Thanksgiving.”